Private (rank): United States Army

 In the United States Army, private is used for the two lowest enlisted ranks, just below private first class (E-3) or PFC.
-The lowest rank is "private (E-1)" or PV1, sometimes referred to as "recruit", but this rank can also be held by some soldiers after punishment through the Uniform Code of Military Justice, or by soldiers punished under the UCMJ as a demotion until they are discharged.
+The lowest rank is "private (E-1)" or PV1, sometimes referred to as private recruit, but this rank can also be held by some soldiers after punishment through the Uniform Code of Military Justice, or by soldiers punished under the UCMJ as a demotion until they are discharged.
 A PV1 wears no uniform rank insignia; since the advent of the Army Combat Uniform (ACU), the slang term "fuzzy" has come into vogue, referring to the blank velcro patch area on the ACU where the rank would normally be placed.

-The single "stripe" rank insignia of private was originally the insignia of a private first class (Grade 6) beginning in 1921, prior to that there was no insignia at all for privates.
-In May of 1968, the Army created the current PFC rank and the single stripe moved to E-2.
+The single "stripe" rank insignia of private was originally the insignia of a private first class (Grade 6) beginning in 1921, prior to which there was no insignia at all for privates.
+In May 1968, the Army created the current PFC rank and the single stripe moved to E-2.

-The second rank, "private (E-2)" or PV2, wears a single chevron, known colloquially as "mosquito wings".
+The second rank, "private (E-2)" or PV2, wears a single chevron, known colloquially as "mosquito wings."
 In pay tables, the rank is listed as "private second class."
 Advancement to PV2 is automatic after six months' time in service, but may be shortened to four months by a waiver.
 A person who has earned the Eagle Scout award or the Gold Award or has completed at least two years of JROTC may enlist at any time at the rank of PV2.

+In November 2025, Secretary of Defense Pete Hegseth proposed eliminating the promotion for Eagle Scouts who join the Army (and other services) due to the lack of "masculine values."

 The third rank is private first class or "PFC", which is designated by an arc or "rocker" under the chevron.
 The term of address "Private" may be properly applied to any Army soldier E-1 (PV1) to E-3 (PFC).
-The abbreviation "Pvt" may be used whenever the specific grade of private is immaterial (such as in tables of organization and equipment).
+The abbreviation "PVT" may be used whenever the specific grade of private is immaterial (such as in tables of organization and equipment).